Skip to main content

 Redux Toolkit's createAsyncThunk API generates thunks that automatically dispatch those "start/success/failure" actions for you.

-Let's start by adding a thunk that will make an AJAX call to retrieve a list of posts.
+Let's start by adding a thunk that will make an HTTP request to retrieve a list of posts.
 We'll import the client utility from the src/api folder, and use that to make a request to '/fakeApi/posts'.

-import { createSlice, nanoid, createAsyncThunk } from '@reduxjs/toolkit'
+import { createSlice, nanoid, PayloadAction } from '@reduxjs/toolkit'

 posts: [],